 All nominees for the Lilly Graduate Fellows Program must be nominated by their LFP National Network Undergraduate institutions.
 Each Network Institution can nominate up to three nominees.
 To inquire about nomination, please contact the LFP Network Representative at your Undergraduate Institution.
 To find the names and contact information for your campus representatives, click here.

-LFP National Network Campus Representatives must submit up to three nominees for the 2017-2020 Program no later than November 15, 2016.
+LFP National Network Campus Representatives must submit up to three nominees during the academic year 2017/2018 for the 2019-2022 Program Cohort no later than November 14, 2017.

-Finalists must attend an Interview Conference on March 30-April 1, 2017 (overseas applicants please contact us).
-Fellows must attend an Inaugural Conference on July 31-August 3, 2017.
+Finalists must attend an Interview Conference in late March or early April, 2019.
+Fellows must attend an Inaugural Conference in late July or early August, 2019.
+If selected, Fellows commence the program in fall, 2019, after the first year of graduate work.
 The LGFP will cover all expenses for these events.
-Final selection of the Lilly Graduate Fellows is made by a selection committee and Lilly Fellows Program staff.
+Final selection of the Lilly Graduate fellows is made by a selection committee and Lilly Fellows Program staff.
 Ten graduate fellowships will be awarded.

 To learn more about eligibility, nomination guidelines, and application procedures, please follow the links below: